linsleymichira/linsleymichira/README.md

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-👋 Hi, I’m Linsley Michira.
+👋🏿 Hi, I’m Linsley Michira (he/him).

-I'm a health care data analyst with a strong background in sales and marketing, and a passion for creating intuitive and accessible dashboards and reports.
-I'm proficient in using Excel (VLOOKUP), SQL (CTEs, JOINs), Tableau, Python (Pandas, matplotlib), and R to create intuitive and visualy appealing dashboards and reports.
-When I'm not working on data projects, I enjoy going for nature walks, volunteering at my local church, running a diaper pantry for moms in my area, and spending time with wife and kids.
+I'm a healthcare data analyst with a strong background in sales and marketing and a passion for creating intuitive and accessible dashboards and reports.
+I'm proficient in using Excel (VLOOKUP), SQL (CTEs, JOINs), Tableau, Python (Pandas, matplotlib), and R to create intuitive and visually appealing dashboards and reports.

+⚡ Fun fact: ...
+When not working on data projects, I enjoy going for nature walks, volunteering at my local church, running a diaper pantry for moms in my area, and spending time with my wife and kids.

 🧰 Skills